XO.BALANCE

 | category2 | No | Second tracking category name |

-| option2 | No | Second tracking option |
+| option2 | No | Second tracking option.
+Leave blank to include all transactions (no filter). |

 P&L vs Balance Sheet Accounts